open-cloud/open-cloud.github.io.old/devguide_hwansible.md

 * Run make to start up XOS again with your changes (note: if you don’t see anything change or files are missing in the steps below edit the Makefile include the `--no-cache` option in the docker run command and try again)

-* Once XOS has finished starting up, enter the VM by running make enter
+* Once XOS has finished starting up, enter the VM by running `make enter-synchronizer`

-* Navigate to `/opt/xos/synchronizers/helloworldservice`
+* Navigate to `/opt/xos/synchronizers/helloworldservice_complete`

 * Run `./run.sh` (keep the window open with the output from this to observe the synchronizer in action)